-Consistent with the Department's Community Participation Plan, the application was exhibited between 12 November 2020 until 26 November 2020 as the works include internal and external alterations to an existing tourist accommodation building within 50 metres of other tourist accommodation buildings.
-One submission in support of the application was received from the public.
+Consistent with the Department's Community Participation Plan, the application was exhibited between 16 December 2020 until 29 January 2021 (extended due to the Christmas / New Year holidays) as the works include internal and external alterations to an existing tourist accommodation building within 50 metres of other tourist accommodation buildings.
+No public submissions were received.